 South America Region 2 | Indian Subcontinent | Europe or Middle East |

-North America includes the regions of the contiguous U.S., Alaska, Hawaii, Canada, Mexico, and the Caribbean unless otherwise noted.
+Unless otherwise noted, North America includes the regions of the contiguous U.S., Alaska, Hawaii, Canada, Mexico, and the Caribbean.

-You can find an in-depth discussion of the third region exceptions for AA award travel on the FlyerTalk forum.
+You can find an in-depth discussion of the third region exceptions for AA award travel in this FlyerTalk forum.
 However, note that some of the content is outdated.

 Itinerary Rules for Complex Award Bookings